ivan7237d/pipe-function/README.md

 - Fully tree-shakeable.

-- Includes TypeScript type definitions.
+- Includes TypeScript type definitions and designed with an eye to efficient type inference.

 ---